KaplanAlex/kivy-demo/README.md

 ```

 Make sure you return to the home directory before running the
-command to start each application
+command to start each application.

 ## Multi-Screen Application